XEEM/XEEM/README.md

 [ x ] Users can log in and see their current location

-[X] Users can see bike/car repair service shown in a map
+[ x ] Users can see bike/car repair service shown in a map

 [X] Users can tap on the service to check service quotes and book that service.